bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

   With TensorFlow, GPU operations need to be implemented symbolically.
   In Torch, it's easy to drop into native C or CUDA if I need to add calls to a C or CUDA library.
-  For example, I've created Torch wrappers around [gurobi](https://github.com/bamos/gurobi.torch) and
+  For example, I've created (CPU-only) Torch wrappers around the [gurobi](https://github.com/bamos/gurobi.torch) and
   [ecos](https://github.com/bamos/ecos.torch)
-  (CPU-only) optimization routines.
+  C optimization libraries.

   In TensorFlow, dropping into C or CUDA is definitely possible (and easy) on the CPU through numpy conversions,